 What Are The Main Types Of Tungstens Used For Welding?

-As we progress through this guide of TIG welding electrodes, it’s important to know that there are several TIG welding tungsten options that have the ability to weld a wide range of amperage with both DC and AC.
+As we progress through this guide of TIG welding electrodes, it’s important to know that there are several TIG welding tungsten options that have the ability to weld a wide range of amperage with both DC and AC for aluminum.
 If you stick to the versatile options, you won’t need as many electrodes in your toolbox.

 Thoriated Tungsten Electrodes (Red)